devYaoYH/SCII_BO_Classifier/README.md

 ### Sanitization

 19 of the replays are matches played against AI players rather than among human players, furthermore, there is 1 replay with only a single player practicing a build order (likely against Zerg).
 These replays are omitted from training but may be prototypical cases of noiseless build order executions (which we can use to verify our classification).
-Thus, a total of 1981 games are utilized for this study.
-Further sanitization was done on the filenames of these replays to conform to the unique format `{matchup}_{timestamp}_{playerOneUID-playerTwoUID}.SC2Replay` where matchups are amongst the 9 possible combinations of the 3 races `{P, T, Z}`.
+Lastly, 2 replays uploaded had differing filenames but contains the same game information (detected via sanitizing the filenames).
+Thus, a total of **1979** games are utilized for this study.
+Sanitization was done on the filenames of these replays to conform to the unique format `{matchup}_{timestamp}_{playerOneUID-playerTwoUID}.SC2Replay` where matchups are amongst the 9 possible combinations of the 3 races `{P, T, Z}`.
+The timestamp and player UID pairs alone should uniquely fingerprint all games.
+The matchup is to help with classifying either by matchup or by race alone.

 The sanitized dataset is currently hosted publically at: [GDriveLink](https://drive.google.com/file/d/1x9dl1W6j4HRwdGaar-KQnLNYN8OHt7ct/view?usp=sharing) with plans to find it a more suitable home once this project is in better shape.

+## LIMITATIONS

+This study does not take into consideration the map that the game was played on nor the starting locations of the players.
+The slight asymmetry between starting locations and map layout may influence unit movement and position of buildings but should not influence the build order.